logo Arizona Trailblazers

 “This is why I did the loop clockwise,” Ted advises, “so we could take this grade going uphill.”
 Huffing and puffing, we finally top out on the ridge.

-The trail is steep on the other side, but with switchbacks and much better footing.
+The trail is steep on the other side, with switchbacks and much better footing.
 We meet other hikers, including a group led by a park ranger.
 One more climb takes us to the north end of the ridge.
 We turn east and soon arrive back at the trailhead.

 top Top of Page